DataDog/integrations-extras/squadcast/README.md

 ## Overview

-Use the Datadog-Squadcast integration to send Datadog alerts to Squadcast and seamlessly take actions on these alerts within the Squadcast platform.
+Use the Datadog-Squadcast integration to send Datadog alerts/incidents to Squadcast and seamlessly take actions on them within Squadcast.

 Connect Squadcast to Datadog in order to:
-- Trigger and resolve incidents from Datadog
+- Trigger, route and resolve alerts/incidents from Datadog
-- Tackle incidents and set up escalation policies as they occur
+- Tackle alerts/incidents and set up Escalation Policies as they occur
-- Set up a daily reminder of who is on-call
+- Define on-call Schedules and set up customisable reminders of who is on-call

 ## Setup

-**Note**: Only the users with Account Owner or Admin privileges can configure services on Squadcast.
-At least one Escalation Policy must be configured before you can add a service.
+**Note**: Only Squadcast users with the right Team-level privileges can configure Services in Squadcast.
+At least one Escalation Policy must be configured before a Service can be added.

 ### Squadcast

 Follow these steps in Squadcast:

+1. Choose the **Team** from the Team-picker on the top.

-1. Open the **Services** page from the sidebar.
+2. Open the **Services** page from the primary navigation bar on the left.

-2. Choose an existing service, or create a new service by clicking on **Add Service**.
+3. Choose an existing Service, or create a new Service by clicking on Add Service.

-3. Click on **Alert Sources** and select **Datadog** from the drop down.
+4. Click on **Alert Sources** and select **Datadog** from the drop-down.

 5. Copy the **Datadog Webhook URL** shown and click **Done**.